Parents will stand trial in 2021 Michigan school shooting that killed 4 students

 The state appeals court in March said the couple could face trial, and the Supreme Court said it would let that decision stand.

 Ethan Crumbley killed four fellow students and injured seven other people at Oxford High in November 2021.
-He pleaded guilty to terrorism and murder.
-A judge last week said he is eligible for life in prison without parole.
+A judge last week said he's eligible for life in prison without parole.

-Attorneys for the parents insist the school shooting was not foreseeable.
-They acknowledge that bad decisions were made but not ones that should rise to charges of involuntary manslaughter.

-The teen and his parents met with school staff on the day of the shooting after a teacher noticed violent drawings, but no one checked his backpack for a gun.
-He was allowed to stay.